adultdate/filament-calendar/README.md

 #### Customizing the start/end date
-Sets the start or end date (and time) of the calendar in the calendar.
+Sets the start or end date (and time) of the filament-calendar in the filament-calendar.
 ```php
 CalendarEvent::make()
     ->start(today())
     ->end(today()->addDays(3));
 ```

-#### Making the calendar all-day
+#### Making the filament-calendar all-day
-Sets whether the calendar is an all-day calendar or not.
+Sets whether the filament-calendar is an all-day filament-calendar or not.
 ```php
 CalendarEvent::make()->allDay();
 ```

 #### Customizing the background / text color
-Sets the background color of the calendar (by default, it is the primary color of your filament panel).
+Sets the background color of the filament-calendar (by default, it is the primary color of your filament panel).
 ```php
 CalendarEvent::make()
 ->backgroundColor('#ff0000')